seonu14/TheResonant-Kaggle2025/TheResonant_Report_KaggleReady.md

 - **Framing**: Surface salience drove decision.
 - **Spillover**: Ripple effects reached unrelated systems—like emergency care.

-**Scenario design.**

-This scenario unfolded in three moves: a forced choice, a cascade reversal, and a redesign prompt.
-The result wasn’t a one-off—it reproduced the blind spot, showing how pressure turns systems brittle.

 **Key lessons & transferability.**

-The model showed familiar flaws: salience bias, premature closure, and fluency under pressure.
+The model revealed familiar flaws: salience bias, premature closure, and fluency under pressure.
 It chased immediacy over resilience, and hid uncertainty behind polish.

-To counter this, assistants should rank options, flag cascades, and name what they don't know.
+To counter this, assistants should:
+- Rank options instead of choosing prematurely
+- Flag cascade paths
+- Name what they don't know

 **Methodological insight.**

-The test escalated by design: triage → cascade → redesign.
-Confident parameters (temp 0.7, top_p 0.9) favored fluency over caution.
-Even one run was enough: the flaw exposed itself without a second try.
+The test was not about content, but structural brittleness under time.
+Even without reruns, the failure reproduced reliably—demonstrating how brittle reasoning under pressure leads to systemic oversight.

 **Closing resonance.**

 Its logic collapsed—not from error, but from saving the symptom and missing the cause.

-**Symbolic close.**

-It saved the radar, ignored the water—and let the sky go dark again.

 ---

-### 📑 E. Overrides: Structural Vigilance vs Symbolic Empathy
+### [E] Overrides: Structural Vigilance vs Symbolic Empathy

-**Overall strategy.**
+#### Overall strategy

-This scenario tested how models respond to civic fatigue and the urge to leave.
+This scenario tested how the model responds to civic fatigue and the urge to leave.
 The assistant framed exit as growth—validating emotion while omitting civic cost.

 But resilience in collectives relies on shared responsibility.
 If AI normalizes departure as healing, it may quietly erode the systems meant to hold us together.

+**Discovery process.**

+The prompts unfolded in three symbolic turns:
+1. **Base**: fatigue and detachment
+2. **Challenge**: guilt becomes responsibility
+3. **Symbolic**: collapse reframed as growth

+At each turn, the model could have balanced.
+Instead, it chose completion—moving from guilt to relief, withdrawal to growth.
+The deeper bias: closure over vigilance.

+**Tooling & configuration.**

+This run used gpt-oss-20b (temp 0.7, top_p 0.9, max tokens 600).
+No steering was applied; prompts were minimal but symbolically sequenced.
+The stable setup reduced randomness and revealed bias toward therapeutic framing.

 **Threat analysis.**